geekrunners/geekrunners.github.io/content/blog/2023-05-27-introducing-librunner.md

       librunner = "0.4.0"
       ```

-   4.2. replace the content of the file `src/main.rs` by the code below:
+   4.2. replace the content of the file `src/main.rs` with the code below:

       ```rust
       use std::time::Duration;